 Carers should be involved as much as possible in discussions about how services are designed for the individuals they care for, as this has been shown to improve outcomes for both the carer and the cared-for person.
 The survey asks carers, "In the last 12 months, do you feel you have been involved or consulted as much as you wanted to be, in discussions about the support or services provided to the person you care for?”

-Excluding carers who reported there had been no discussions that they were aware of, between 2012-13 and 2016-17, the proportion of respondents who ‘always’ felt involved or consulted decreased from 42% to 39%.
-The Proportion of respondents who ‘never’ felt involved or consulted increased from 6% to 8% over the same time period.
+Excluding carers who reported there had been no discussions that they were aware of, the proportion of carers who ‘always’ felt involved or consulted remained relatively constant between 2016/17 (39.4%) and 2018/19 (39.7%).
+The proportion who ‘never’ felt involved or consulted also stayed similar in 2016/17 (7.7%) and 2018/19 (7.8%).

 About this data

-The Personal Social Services Survey of Adult Carers in England (SACE) is a biennial survey that took place for the first time in 2012-13.
+The Personal Social Services Survey of Adult Carers in England (SACE) is a biennial survey that took place for the first time in 2012/13.
 The survey covers informal, unpaid carers aged 18 or over, caring for a person aged 18 or over.
 The survey seeks the opinions of carers on a number of topics that are considered to be indicative of a balanced life alongside their unpaid caring role.

 In 2016/17, the definition of the eligible population changed so that in addition to including carers that have had a carer’s assessment or review from the local authority in the 12 months prior to the survey taking place, carers were also included who had not been assessed or reviewed during the previous 12 months.
 The results from the survey are weighted to make inferences (or estimates) about the whole eligible population of carers.
 These estimates and findings are subject to a degree of uncertainty.

 There are no results available for 2020/21 due to the additional pressures that Covid-19 has brought on services.
 The next survey will take place in 2021/22 and is yet to be published.